11 Ways to Soothe a Fussy Baby - Baby Chick

 Strategies to Soothe a Fussy Baby

-1. Baby massage
+1. Baby Massage

 It can be uncomfortable when babies have gas or need to move their bowels.
 It is not necessarily painful, but it is a new sensation because babies don’t move their bowels in utero, and anything you can do to help move things along quicker will be beneficial.
-Infant massage has several strokes to the abdominal area that help move the bowls.
-Baby massage has many benefits, including calming the baby, regulating sleep/wake cycles, and helping babies get deeper/more restful sleep.
+Infant massage has several strokes to the abdominal area that help move the bowels.
+Infant massage has many benefits, including calming the baby, regulating sleep/wake cycles, and helping babies get deeper/more restful sleep.

 2. Swaddle

-3. Rock the baby
+3. Rock the Baby

-4. Shush the baby
+4. Shush the Baby

 Bring the baby’s ear close to your face and make a shushing noise in her ear.
 It is very loud in utero.
 Baby hears the swishing of the amniotic fluid, mom’s heartbeat, and their heartbeat, so by recreating that swishing sound, you are creating a calm environment for your baby.

-5. White noise
+5. White Noise

 For the same reason babies are calmed by the shushing noise, babies like white noise, which is very calming for your babies.
 You can buy noise machines or use white noise apps on your smartphone.

-6. Sing to your baby
+6. Sing to Your Baby

 The sound of your voice calms your baby because it is familiar to him.
 Talking and singing to him is reassuring and calming.

-7. Rhythmic patting
+7. Rhythmic Patting

 Babies are calmed by repetition.
 By patting your baby rhythmically, you are helping them relax.
 Don’t be afraid to pat her hard enough that her whole body feels it.
 Anything your baby feels on her entire body is more calming than just feeling a sensation on only one part of her body.
 Think about the calming effect of a warm bath versus a trickle of water.